Tighter Performance Theory of FedExProx: Conclusion

-The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST): i) KAUST Baseline Research Scheme, ii) Center of Excellence for Generative AI, under award number 5940, iii) SDAIA-KAUST Center of Excellence in Artificial Intelligence and Data Science.
+The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST): i) KAUST Baseline Research Scheme, ii) CRG Grant ORFS-CRG12-2024-6460, and iii) Center of Excellence for Generative AI, under award number 5940.

-\part{Appendix}
+\section{Appendix}